Daniel-KM/Omeka-S-module-BlockPlus/README.md

-[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, assets, item set showcase, exhibits, etc.
+[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, assets, item set showcase, exhibits, footnotes, etc.

 Furthermore, each block can use multiple templates, so it's possible to theme a block differently in different pages.